20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 This list wouldn’t be complete without this scene from Kill Bill: Vol. 1.

-We see The Bride, aka Beatrix Kiddo, aka Black Mamba (Uma Thurman), dish out some serious punishment to the Crazy 88, aka the private army of O-Ren Ishii (Lucy Liu).
+We see The Bride, aka Beatrix Kiddo, aka Black Mamba (Uma Thurman), dish out some severe punishment to the Crazy 88, aka the private army of O-Ren Ishii (Lucy Liu).

-This climactic battle is so over-the-top that it’s almost cartoonish in character, but I love its coolness, amazing cinematography, and use of colors.
+This climactic battle is so over-the-top that it’s almost cartoonish, but I love its coolness, fantastic cinematography, and use of colors.

 10. John Wick (2014).
 Red Circle Night Club